sages-pl/src-python/docs/sonarqube/1-ui/1g-falsepositives.md

 ### Exercise 3: Use a Suppression Comment to Ignore a False Positive

 **Objective**:
-Learn to use the `//NOSONAR` comment to suppress a specific issue.
+Learn to use the `#NOSONAR` comment to suppress a specific issue.

 **Tasks**:
 1. In the code editor, identify a line that SonarQube flags as a false positive.
-2. Add the comment `//NOSONAR` at the end of the line.
+2. Add the comment `#NOSONAR` at the end of the line.
 3. Run a new analysis in SonarQube and verify that the issue is suppressed for that specific line.